oscar-barlow/java-quickstart/4-spring-boot/4-1-introduction-to-spring/ReadMe.md

 2. Because it is annotated with `@Configuration`, the `RandomDogImageApplication` class is given the authority to add Spring beans to the application context.
 3. Because it is annotated with `@ComponentScan`, Spring scans through the `com.javaquickstart.introductiontospring` package looking for classes that are annotated with Spring annotations, and adds them to the context
 4. Because it is annotated with `@EnableAutoConfiguration`, Spring makes assumptions about your application.
 In this case, as Thymeleaf is installed as a dependency, Spring assumes it should be used as a template engine.
-5. The application context uses its bean factory to instantiate the classes required by your application, including providing dependencies to classes that need them.
+5. The application context uses its bean factory to instantiate the classes required by your application, **including providing dependencies to classes that need them**.

+This last point makes it extremely convenient to write Spring applications.
+You can forget all about initialising your classes' dependencies (and their dependencies...) when you run your application.
+Spring will do it for you.
+All you need to do is add the dependency as a field on your class, and as a constructor parameter*.
+Spring usually figures the rest out.

+Freed from the requirement to worry about initialising classes and dependencies, you can concentrate on object-oriented design.
+This is why Spring is so popular with Java developers.

 Check out the `ApplicationContextTest`.
 The `@Autowired` annotation has been used to gain access to the application context.
 Use IntelliJ's debugger feature to check it out - see what dependencies it has, what methods it has, and dig into the bean creation factory to see where all the Spring beans for this project are registered.